joshuadavidthomas/opencode-agent-skills/README.md

 When you load a skill with `use_skill`, the content is injected into the conversation using OpenCode's SDK with two key flags:

 - `noReply: true` - The agent doesn't respond to the injection itself
-- `synthetic: true` - Marks the message as synthetic, which survives context compaction
+- `synthetic: true` - Marks the message as system-generated (hidden from UI, not counted as user input)

 This means skills become part of the persistent conversation context and remain available even as the session grows and OpenCode compacts older messages.